 Which Printing Method is the Best?

 Both these print technologies are excellent in terms of print quality, speed, durability, and ease of use.
-Which method suits you best depends on your unique business goals, budget and space constraints, and the specific type of apparel decoration projects you mostly get.
+Which method suits you best depends on your unique business goals, budget and space constraints, and the specific type of apparel decoration projects.
 These print techniques have different applications.
 For instance, sublimation printing is a perfect fit if you often need to print on hard surfaces like caps, mugs, etc.